w3c-ccg/vcalm/docs/verification.md

 There are two relevant interfaces between Validation and Verification:

 *   Callbacks to determine credential timeliness and status
-    *   This provides flexibility for verifier to make their own judgment about whether they’ll accept a credential; i.e. some parties may accept an issuanceDate in the future but others won’t
+    *   This provides flexibility for verifier to make their own judgment about whether they’ll accept a credential; e.g., some parties may accept an issuanceDate that falls in the future, while others won’t
 *   Document loaders to DID resolution, JSON-LD contexts, or any other document needed at runtime

 # Sources